erwindon/SaltGUI/docs/README.md

 Alternatively, the [grains.get](https://docs.saltstack.com/en/latest/ref/modules/all/salt.modules.grains.html#salt.modules.grains.get) notation can be used to get more detailed information.
 The separator is always `:`. e.g. `locale_info:timezone`.
 Alternatively, the [jsonpath](https://www.w3resource.com/JSON/JSONPath-with-JavaScript.php) notation can be used to allow even more freedom.
 Jsonpath is used when the text starts with a `$`. e.g. `$.ip4_interfaces.eth0[0]`.

+The configured value can be prefixed with a title and an '=' sign to specify the title to be used on the screen. e.g. `IP-Number=$.ip4_interfaces.eth0[0]` shows `IP-Number` as title, but uses the value `$.ip4_interfaces.eth0[0]` for each minion.
+Note that when the value somehow contains an '=' sign, then a title must be provided to prevent confusion.

 In any table where the the minion status is shown and where the grain-values of the minion are also known, the minion status is replaced with the the best value from grain `fqdn_ip4`.
 The best value is chosen by first eliminating all values that appear for more than one minion.